redshiftzero/awesome-threat-modeling/README.md

 # awesome-threat-modeling
-A curated list of useful threat modeling resources.
+A curated list of useful threat modeling and risk management resources.

 # Table of Contents
 1. [General](#general)